benoute/grokipedia-mcp/README.md

 ### 🤖 MCP Server (`cmd/grokipedia-mcp`)
 An MCP-compatible server that exposes Grokipedia functionality as tools for AI assistants like Claude.

-## What is Grokipedia?

-Grokipedia is an AI-generated online encyclopedia launched by xAI, providing articles created primarily by Grok, xAI's large language model.
-It's positioned as an alternative to traditional encyclopedias with a focus on comprehensive, unbiased knowledge.

 ## Features